 Women have risen to demand their rights in many instances, and this is set to make a revolution and leave a legacy that cannot be easily forgotten.
-Thus, the involvement of women in development has been viewed by many as a great paradigm shift whose impact cannot be easily eroded.
+Therefore, a great paradigm shift has been observed by the involvement of women in developmental phase and this impact cannot be eroded easily.

 New Market creation by women

-Women have also decided to use the available opportunities to advance their interests, knowing that political independence makes no sense without economic independence.
+Women have decided to take a step forward to avail opportunities and advance their interests,being well aware of the fact that political independence makes no sense without economic independence.
 Women have become more financially stable; therefore, they have helped reduce poverty in many ways.
 Financial stability helps women to save money and thus initiate development projects in their own interests.

-Women have been involved in development by starting initiatives as table banking, cooperatives and women-run banks, among others.
+Women population have been involved in the development by stepping forward initiatives such as table banking, cooperatives and women-run banks, among others.
 Such initiatives are an effort by women to empower their fellow women financially.
-The Central Bank of West African States handles the financial affairs of Mali and other members of the Economic Community of West African States.
-Mali is one of the poorest countries in the world.
+The Central Bank of West African States is involved in the financial affairs of Mali and other members.
+The African country of Mali is one of the poorest countries in the world.
 The average worker’s annual salary is approximately U.S. $1,500.

 New Market creation by women farmers in Mali

 Most of the women in the village are members of the association.
 There are 30 members in total, and all of them work together when someone hires the association.
-If you hire us for one day, you will pay 1,500 CFA francs (close to U.S. $3) to the association for each member working on the farm.
+The daily wages of one member, you pay about 1,500 CFA francs (close to U.S. $3) to the association for each member working on the farm.
 When you just need us to work in your farm for half a day, you will pay half this price.

 Increased domestic food production